How to Animate Photo to GIF Online (Free, No App Needed)

 When animated photos beat static images

 I used to think GIFs were just for memes and cat videos.
-Then I started testing them in real work scenarios, and the engagement difference was… well, it woke me up.
+Then I started testing them in real work scenarios over about eight months (four e-commerce clients, two personal side projects), and the engagement difference was… well, it woke me up.

 Social media engagement — GIF vs still